Yavras/systemy-operacyjne-2/README.md

 # systemy-operacyjne-2

-### My proposed solutions to the task of the course "Systemy Operacyjne 2", which was organized on the University of Science and Technology by Paweł Lampe.
+### My proposed solutions to the tasks of the course "Systemy Operacyjne 2", which was organized on the University of Science and Technology by Paweł Lampe.

 ## Links
 ### [Tasks prepared by Paweł Lampe](https://github.com/Scony/systemy-operacyjne-2)